 - Domestic solid wastes will be properly managed which comprises of organic and inorganic wastes.
-Since it is a residential project majority of the waste comprises of organic fraction which will be converted in to compost through organic waste converter and shall be used as manure. - > The inorganic wastes generated will be handed over to authorized recyclers for further processing. - > The container and bins used for collection of solid waste will be of closed type so that the waste is not exposed and thus the possibility of spreading of disease through flies and mosquitoes is minimized. - > By proper supervision of solid wastes collection system so that quick and regular removal of waste from the dustbin is practiced. - > Separate collection bins are provided at each block to collect the solid waste generated by residents. - Hazardous wastes like waste oil from DG sets, used batteries etc shall be handed over to KSPCB authorized hazardous waste recyclers for further processing. - ➤ The sludge from STP shall be used as manure for landscaping. - The DG oil/ fuel, used oil/ fuel shall be stored at the designated place on the impervious floor in a closed container.
+Since it is a residential project majority of the waste comprises of organic fraction which will be converted in to compost through organic waste converter and shall be used as manure. - > The inorganic wastes generated will be handed over to authorized recyclers for further processing. - The container and bins used for collection of solid waste will be of closed type so that the waste is not exposed and thus the possibility of spreading of disease through flies and mosquitoes is minimized. - > By proper supervision of solid wastes collection system so that quick and regular removal of waste from the dustbin is practiced. - > Separate collection bins are provided at each block to collect the solid waste generated by employees. - ➤ Hazardous wastes like waste oil from DG sets, used batteries etc shall be handed over to KSPCB authorized hazardous waste recyclers for further processing. - E-waste like waste from CD, computers etc shall be handed over to authorized E-waste recyclers for further processing. - The sludge from STP shall be used as manure for landscaping. - > The DG oil/ fuel, used oil/ fuel shall be stored at the designated place on the impervious floor in a closed container.